Atlanta Hawks: Logos and uniforms

 Throughout the club's history, the team has undergone several uniform changes.
 The Hawks logo has shifted between variations of a full-bodied hawk holding a basketball on its claws and a silhouette of a hawk head (more commonly known as the Pac-Man logo).
 Red and white have been a part of the team's palette for the most part since the 1950s, but the Hawks also used various accent colors as well.
 Red, blue and white served as the team's color scheme during the St. Louis and early Atlanta years (1955–70), and they wore red and white uniforms for much of their tenure in St. Louis.
 The team moved to Atlanta in 1968 and sported baby blue and white uniforms until 1970, when they went with a blue, green and white palette.
 Starting in 1972, the Hawks wore red and white uniforms with yellow accents, and added black as an accent color in 1992.
 The color switch coincided with the arrival of the NHL's Atlanta Flames, who wore the same colors and shared the same owner as the Hawks; the now-Calgary Flames even added black a few years after the Hawks made the same tweak.
 From 2007 to 2015, the Hawks returned to a red, blue and white scheme, adding silver as an accent color.

 On May 1, 2014, the club adopted a stylized version of the 'Pac-Man' logo that it used from 1972 to 1995.
 The 'Pac-Man' logo (placed in a roundel) would become the team's primary logo after the conclusion of the team's 2014–15 season.
 On June 24, 2015, the team unveiled its new home, road and alternate uniforms, along with its updated logos and colors.
 The new color scheme consisted of Torch Red, Volt Green and Georgia Granite Gray.
-The team also unveiled its new socks and shoes, in conjunction with the National Basketball Association (NBA)'s new contract for official game socks with Stance.
+The team also unveiled its new socks and shoes, in conjunction with the NBA's new contract for official game socks with Stance.
 Previously, official game socks were primarily either white or black, depending on a team's preference.
 The team wore white for home games, Georgia Granite Gray for road games, and Torch Red as an alternate uniform color.

-As part of the NBA's switch to Nike, the home and road designations were replaced by "Icon", "Association" and "Statement".
+As part of the NBA's switch to Nike, the home and road designations were replaced by "Icon", "Association", and "Statement".
 The Hawks carried over their uniforms that they had worn the previous two seasons.
 The numbers on the white "Icon" uniform were changed to red with volt green trim; the other two uniforms remained the same.

 On July 21, 2020, the Hawks unveiled new uniforms with a look similar to the set they wore in the mid-1970s.
 They also returned to the red, black and yellow color scheme they wore from 1992 to 2007, while adding gray as an accent color.